 Today, as the living storytelling tradition of the Altai-Sayan peoples is on the verge of becoming extinct, we have this opportunity to make a unique audio recording of past heroic legends.
 Our goal is to keep examples of the ancient Shor culture alive, so generations to come – and the world – will have a chance to learn about us.
 Best wishes, thank you for helping us preserve the wisdom ways of an ancient culture.
 Alexander and Luba Arbachakov

-Total $4,600 before publishing and distribution costs.
-More funds are being raised to benefit the Shorets community and other projects that preserve cultural heritage.
+More funds are being raised to benefit the Shorets community and to support other projects that preserve cultural heritage.

-Your generous contributions are appreciated to bring this book to print.
+Your generous contributions helped to bring this book to print.
 Please direct any questions to Llyn Roberts at firstname.lastname@example.org

 PAST INDIGENOUS PROJECTS